balthazarneveu/interactive_pipe/readme.md

 def add_interactivity():
     interactive(angle=(0., [-360., 360.]))(processing_block)
 ```
-- :question: Can I call the pipeline in a command line/batch fashion?
+- ❓ Can I call the pipeline in a command line/batch fashion?
-> Yes, headless mode is supported. :soon: documentation needed.
+> Yes, headless mode is supported. 🔜 documentation needed.

-- :question: Can I use inplace operations?
+- ❓ Can I use inplace operations?
 > Better avoid these in general.
 To avoid making extra copies, computing hashes everywhere and avoid loosing precious computation time, there are no checks that inputs are not modified in place.
 ```python
 # Don't do that!